j-f-d/hass-esi-thermostat/README.md

 # ESI WiFi Thermostat Home Assistant Integration

-This is a custom Home Assistant integration for controlling ESI WiFi Thermostats.
-It allows you to manage ESI smart thermostats within Home Assistant, providing functionality for setting temperatures and configuring thermostat options.
+This is a custom integration for Home Assistant that adds support for controlling ESI WiFi Thermostats.
+It enables temperature management and thermostat configuration directly within Home Assistant.

 ## Features

-- Fetch data from the ESI Thermostat API
+- Retrieve data from the ESI Thermostat API
-- Control target temperature for thermostats
+- Set target temperatures for thermostats
-- Configure update frequency for thermostat data
+- Configure update intervals for thermostat data
-- Easy to install and configure
+- Simple installation and configuration

 ## Installation

+### 1. Download the repository

-### 1. Clone or download the repository:
+Clone the repository or download it as a ZIP file:

 ```bash
 git clone https://github.com/DeclanSC/hass-esi-thermostat.git
 ```

-### 2. Install the integration:
+### 2. Install the integration

-- Copy the esi_thermostat folder from this repository to your Home Assistant's custom components directory: config/custom_components/esi_thermostat/
+Copy the esi_thermostat folder to your Home Assistant custom_components directory:

+> config/custom_components/esi_thermostat/

-- Restart Home Assistant to load the new integration.
+Restart Home Assistant to load the integration.

-### 3. Configure the integration:
+### 3. Configure the integration

-- Navigate to Configuration > Integrations in Home Assistant.
+1. In Home Assistant, navigate to **Settings** > **Devices and services** > **Add Integration**
-- Search for "ESI Thermostat."
+2. Search for **ESI Thermostat**
-- Enter your ESI account email and password.
+3. Enter your ESI account email and password
-- Optionally, configure the Scan Interval to determine how frequently the thermostat data is updated.
+4. Optionally, set the refresh interval to control how frequently the thermostat data is updated

 ## Usage
-Once the integration is configured, you can control the thermostat’s target temperature from the Home Assistant interface.

-### Climate Entity
-You will see a climate entity for each connected thermostat in the Climate section of Home Assistant.
-This entity allows you to:
+Once configured, a climate entity will be created for each connected thermostat.
+These entities allow you to:

-- Set the target temperature.
+- Set the target temperature
-- Monitor the current temperature.
+- Monitor the current temperature

-### Troubleshooting
+## Notes and Troubleshooting

-- **This integration has only been tested with 6 Series thermostats so may not work as expected for other models**
+- This integration has been tested with **ESI 6 Series** thermostats.
+Other models may not be supported.
-- If the integration doesn't work after installation, check the Home Assistant logs for errors.
+- If the integration does not function as expected, check the Home Assistant logs for errors.
-- Ensure that your ESI credentials are correct.
+- Verify that your ESI credentials are correct.
-- If you're receiving Authentication Failed errors, double-check your email and password.
+- If you encounter authentication errors, ensure that your email and password are entered correctly.

 ## Contributing

-Feel free to fork this repository and submit issues or pull requests.
-Contributions are always welcome!
+Contributions are welcome.
+Feel free to fork the repository and submit issues or pull requests.